victorpoughon/torchlensmaker/roadmap.md

 * Avoiding "negative collisions" during optimization
 * Regularization

-* Image and objet
+* Image and object

-## Rays not collisind with surface
+## Rays not colliding with surface

 Support different modes:
 * Error: immediately error if a ray doesn't collide with surface
 * extrapolate: extrapolate the surface if possible
 * clamp: clamp to collision to the nearest point
+* drop: drop the ray from the data

 ## Negative collisions, aka surfaces collisions